AlbertoPad/Emotions_Recognition_Generator/NoteBooks/DATA_LOADING/README.md

 # LOAD DATA, DESCOMPOSE AND TRANSFORM FORMAT IN .FIF

-This repository contains Python code for analyzing Electroencephalogram (EEG) data.
-The code uses several key libraries for EEG signal processing and data analysis.
+This repository contains Python code to analyse electroencephalogram (EEG) data from different databases (SEED, SEED_V, SEER-GER, SEED-FRA).
+There is a notebook for each database as each has different numbers of subjects, experiments, videos and time scales.

 ## Description
 The code performs the following: